radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 1. Toggle the Enable switch to On.

-1. Select an OIDC provider from the drop-down menu.
+1. Select an OIDC provider from the drop-down menu (if applicable, to assist with populating the Directory URL syntax).
+Otherwise, skip this step and enter your own Discovery URL.

-1. Paste the Metadata URI from your OIDC authorization server into the Discovery URL field.
+1. If the Discovery URL is not loaded automatically, paste the Metadata URI from your OIDC authorization server into the Discovery URL field.

 1. Click Discover.
 The JSON Web Key Set URI auto-populates.